-These buildings have always been an important feature of Shropshire’s everyday life, as well as being a draw to tourists and contributing to the local economy.
-The project will help to celebrate that legacy by investigating their past, through the buildings themselves, and the people that use them.
+Pubs have always been an important feature of Shropshire’s everyday life, as well as being a draw to tourists and contributing to the local economy.
+Our project will help to celebrate that legacy by investigating their past – both through the buildings themselves, and the people that use them.

 Remembering and Recording Shropshire’s Rural Pub Heritage